AneghaJain/Data-Visualisation-Predicting-Dementia-in-Alzeihmer-patients/README.md

 ## Acknowledgments
 Kaggle for providing the dataset used in this project.
-Scikit-learn, Pandas, Numpy, Matplotlib,Keras and Seaborn for their valuable contributions to the project.
+Scikit-learn, Pandas, Numpy, Matplotlib,Keras and Seaborn for their valuable contributions to the project